GroupBeaMR: Analyzing Collaborative Group Behavior in Mixed Reality Through Passive Sensing and Sociometry: Data Analysis Methodologies to Interpret and Characterize Group Behavior

-Choosing the appropriate metrics is fundamental to capturing and interpreting group-level characteristics from our sociograms.
-We intentionally avoided metrics not inherently supporting weighted properties, such as density, diameter, reciprocity, etc. Instead, we focused on metrics incorporating interaction strength to measure a richer interpretation of the group-level characteristics.
-This allows for a consistent analysis that reflects the varied intensity of interactions across different types of sociograms.
-This module and the mathematical formulation of our selected metrics are summarized in~\autoref{alg:metric-computation}.
-The function $ComputeMetrics(G)$ computes all the metrics for a given sociogram graph $G$.
-The $G$ is represented by an adjacency matrix $A_{ij}$, where $A_{ij}$ contains the weight of the edge (interaction between two users) between nodes (user) $i$ and $j$ if no edge exists, $A_{ij} = 0$. $ComputeMetrics(G)$ function calculates the following weighted graph metrics to evaluate nodes' and edges' structural significance:
+Selecting appropriate metrics is crucial for capturing group-level characteristics from our sociograms.
+We focused on metrics that incorporate interaction strength, avoiding those that don't support weighted properties (e.g., density, diameter, reciprocity).
+This approach allows for consistent analysis reflecting varied interaction intensities across different sociogram types. \sysname computes metrics for a given sociogram graph $G$, represented by an adjacency matrix $A_{ij}$, where $A_{ij}$ contains the edge weight between nodes $i$ and $j$ (or $0$ if no edge exists).
+We use weighted graph metrics to assess group structure and interaction patterns, helping categorize groups based on individual behavior within the group.
+These metrics help identify group labels by analyzing member roles, interaction density, and structural dependencies.
+Methodologies and metric formulations are in~\autoref{alg:metric-computation}, with their role in group labeling summarized in~\autoref{tab:group_behavior_metrics}, both in Appendix~\ref{sec:appx:characterization}.
+Next, we define the selected graph metrics and their role in identifying group behavior:

-\begin{enumerate}[leftmargin=0.6cm, topsep=0.1cm] \item[\textbf{(a)}] \emph{Eigenvector Centrality ($x_i$)} identifies influential nodes by considering direct connections and connected neighbors.
-This measure helps understand how influence propagates through the group, aiding in identifying power dynamics and opinion leaders.
-Mean eigenvector centrality offers an average influence baseline, while variability reveals if the influence is evenly distributed or concentrated.
+\begin{enumerate}[leftmargin=0.6cm, topsep=0.1cm] \item[\textbf{(a)}] \emph{Eigenvector Centrality ($x_i$)} quantifies overall influence in the group by identifying key members based on both direct connections and the influence of their neighbors.
+It helps detect power dynamics and opinion leaders, with mean eigenvector centrality offering an average influence baseline, its variability indicating whether the influence is evenly distributed or concentrated.

-\item[\textbf{(b)}] \emph{Clustering Coefficient ($C_i$)} measures how connected an individual's neighbors are, representing local group density.
-A high clustering coefficient in a shared attention sociogram can point to subgroups that often work closely together or share a common focus.
-The variability in clustering coefficients indicates differences in local group density, highlighting areas where collaboration may be more concentrated or sparse. \item[\textbf{(c)}] \emph{Betweenness centrality ($g(v)$)} highlights nodes that act as bridges between different parts of the sociogram, essential for communication and resource flow.
-An individual with high betweenness centrality is crucial for connecting otherwise disparate groups, acting as a mediator or liaison.
-Weighted betweenness centrality emphasizes the importance of these bridging roles based on the frequency and significance of interactions.
+\item[\textbf{(b)}] \emph{Clustering Coefficient ($C_i$)} measures local group density by assessing how well-connected an individual's neighbors are.
+In a shared attention sociogram, high clustering coefficients can indicate subgroups working closely together or sharing a common focus.
+Variability in clustering coefficients reveals differences in local group density, highlighting areas of concentrated or sparse collaboration.